alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 While all of the techniques discussed in this chapter will be beneficial to your organization, ultimately SLOs should center on improving the customer experience.
 Therefore, you should write SLOs in terms of user-centric actions.

 You can use critical user journeys to help capture the experience of your customers.
-A critical user journey is a sequence of tasks that is a core part of a given user’s experience and an essential aspect of the service.
+A critical user journey is a sequence of tasks that is a core part of a given user's experience and an essential aspect of the service.

 Once you identify user-centric events, you can solve the problem of measuring them.